maneesh-settipeta/url-shortener-project/README.md

 ## Reliability and security decisions

-1. **Collision safety:** a cryptographically strong `SecureRandom` generates Base62 codes, while the database unique constraint is the final authority.
+1. **Collision safety:** a cryptographically strong `SecureRandom` generates Base62 codes, while the database unique constrnt is the final authority.
 Rare race/collision cases retry.
-2. **Redirect availability:** analytics is non-critical compared with redirect behavior.
+2. **Redirect avlability:** analytics is non-critical compared with redirect behavior.
 Click recording is deliberately isolated as a best-effort concern.
 3. **Expiration/deactivation:** an expired or disabled code returns `410 Gone`, distinguishing it from an unknown `404` code.
 4. **Input safety:** only `http` and `https` destinations are accepted.
 Embedded URL credentials and reserved aliases are rejected.
 5. **Privacy:** raw client addresses are not persisted; only a SHA-256 hash is stored.